 The Council and Commission originally initiated the amendment with the objective of performing a comprehensive review of all aspects of the FMP related to summer flounder, including commercial and recreational management strategies.
 To avoid delaying the amendment while waiting for updates to recreational data, the Council and Commission are now proposing to limit the scope of this action to focus on FMP goals and objectives and commercial management issues.
 This action will now be referred to as the “Summer Flounder Commercial Issues Amendment.”
 Following completion of this amendment, the Council and Commission may then develop at least one future action relating to recreational fishery issues and commercial/recreational allocation to incorporate updated recreational fishery data when it becomes available later this year.

-The issues that will be considered in the Summer Flounder Commercial Issues Amendment include:
+The issues under consideration in the Summer Flounder Commercial Issues Amendment include:

 - Kiley Dancy, Mid-Atlantic Fishery Management Council: email@example.com, (302) 526-5257